Updated September 13, 2017.

 I’m pretty sure you weren’t expecting this one to be a part of the list, but you know what…it works!

-Now I know most people aren’t big on religion or spirituality, and don’t believe in prayer, and that’s fine if that’s not your belief.
+Now I know most people aren’t big on spirituality, and don’t believe in prayer, and that’s fine if that’s not your belief.